-Research evidence from the National Youth Employment Body and the Transition to Work National Community of Practice shows what can be achieved when you bring together business, education and training providers, government, community and of course young people themselves.
+Research evidence from the National Youth Employment Body and the Transition to Work National Community of Practice, including our latest research report, shows what can be achieved when you bring together business, education and training providers, government, community and of course young people themselves.
 The National Youth Employment Body is enabled by the Brotherhood of St Laurence and funded by the federal Department of Education, Skills and Employment.

 We need to expand the current standalone youth employment service offer, Transition to Work (TtW), and invest in Transition to Work PLUS.
 This should include:

 - all young people who are unemployed to be referred to TtW and not to Jobactive (the adult employment service)

 - an investment in community-led solutions which address local youth unemployment